qres/HowToSimtech/HowToSimTech.md

 <details><summary>Flamegraph <a href="http://www.brendangregg.com/flamegraphs.html">↗</a></summary>

-Nice way to [visually present](http://www.brendangregg.com/FlameGraphs/cpuflamegraphs.html) the results of `perf`.
+Nice way to [visualize](http://www.brendangregg.com/FlameGraphs/cpuflamegraphs.html) the results of `perf`.

  * `perf script | ~/FlameGraph/stackcollapse-perf.pl | ~/FlameGraph/flamegraph.pl > flamegraph.svg` creates an interactive svg image from the perf script.
  * You can also mix it with some `grep`, `sed`, oder `c++filt`.